Skip to main content

 },

-"result_path": "content[?contains(schema_id, 'line_items_section')].children[].children[].children[?contains(schema_id, 'item_po_number')].content[]"
+"result_path": "content[?contains(schema_id, 'line_items_section')].children[].children[].children[?contains(schema_id, 'item_po_number')].content[]",

 }